How are digital marketing metrics effectively measured for success with brand growth? You’re probably thinking: leads and sales.

 Understanding the lifetime value of a customer helps you back into the proper amount you should spend to acquire a new one.

 19. Overall ROI

-This metric should come as no surprise as it serves as a true baseline for success.
+The return on investment marketing metric should come as no surprise as it serves as a true baseline for success.
 Basically, ROI equates to how much you spent (investment) vs. how much you earned (return).

 Source: Corporate Finance Institute

-Remember these key factors when you’re ready to create, execute and measure the next campaign for your online strategy:
+Remember these key factors when you’re ready to create, execute and measure the next campaign for your online strategy.